Cliquez ici pour lire cet article en français??

 Additionally, I would recommend you to read the book Smart Money Woman by Arese Ogwu, founder, and CEO of Smart Money Africa.
 I have had the chance to meet Arese at a She Leads Africa event in Lagos, (and got a signed copy of her book!)
 Her background is quite inspiring.
 In a nutshell, Arese is a millennial repatriate who managed to overcome personal challenges and become a recognized expert in her field and is on a mission to give (back) to young Africans the power to build their future and make smarter money decisions.
 Smart Money Woman is a Finance-Chick-Lit book that is equally practical, informative and entertaining, and will give you clear steps to get to financial freedom.
 Wherever you are in the world, you can check the digital version of the book here to get it in few minutes on your phone, tablet or reader, or send it next Christmas to a friend that you think would need it!

 Oh, by the way, I have started a video show called #DearCandace on Facebook, where I answer questions you may have about your career, your projects, or moving back to Africa.
-So far, the videos have been in French and got a total more than 10 000 views.
+So far, the videos have been in French and got more than 10 000 views in total.
 Of course, I am planning to also answer questions in English, so if you have any questions about your career, your business or your next step, click here and send me a message, and you might be the next lucky person to see his or her question answered!

 So what do you think?
 Do you have any other financial tips in mind?
 Have you read Smart Money Woman?
 Let us know in the comment section below!
 And for daily doses of life and career inspiration follow me on my Facebook page (www.facebook/candacenkoth) and on Instagram (@candacenkoth).
 And as always, make sure to subscribe to my VIP list to receive updates that I only share via e-mail.